Treatments for wet macular degeneration

 Your doctor injects these medications into the affected eye.
 You may need injections every several weeks to maintain the beneficial effect of the medication.
 In some instances, you may partially recover vision as the blood vessels shrink and the fluid under the retina is absorbed, allowing retinal cells to regain some function.

 Some possible risks of eye injections include eye irritation, tearing, redness, new floaters or increased eye pressure.
-Uncommon but more-severe side effects may include inflammation, cataracts, bleeding, retinal detachment and infection.
+Uncommon but more-severe side effects may include inflammation, cataracts, bleeding, and infection.
 Some of these medications may increase the risk of a stroke.

 Using light to activate an injected medication (photodynamic therapy)